xiix0/scam/README.md

-You will be successful in love.
+You may be infinitely smaller than some things, but you're infinitely larger than others.